nearform/fastify-mssql/README.md

 app.listen(3000)
 ```

-If you need to access the [SQL Data Types](https://github.com/tediousjs/node-mssql#data-types) you can access them by using the `sqlTypes` decorator:
+If you need to access the [SQL Data Types](https://github.com/tediousjs/node-mssql#data-types) you can access them by using the `mssql.sqlTypes` property:

 ```js
 app.get('/users/:userId', async function (request) {